 You have no doubt seen people drawing doodles or have done so yourself.
 Doodles are are drawings created while a person is listening to someone speak or otherwise is mentally occupied.
-They are simple line drawings that may be abstract or they may have meaning.
+They are simple line drawings that may be abstract or they may have incredible and intense meaning.
 You may have doodled in your school days, drawn in the margins of your school papers as you were sitting in class.

 Some people doodle during other activities such as when on long telephone calls.